 January 1961: " With the termination act, Boundary Butte lookout became the responsibility of the Oregon Department of Forestry to operate and maintain."
 (Klamath Tribune)

-1967: Improvements made this year included two new window sashes in the tower cabin, also a new deck was put on the porch of the living quarters, plus a new screen door.
-Both the tower and living quarters were painted.
+1967: Improvements made this year included two new window sashes in the tower cabin, also a new deck put on the porch of the living quarters, plus a new screen door.
+Both the tower and living quarters painted.